ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 ### 2016-04-05 - 16.04 beta 2 for Raspbery Pi 2 and Raspberry Pi 3

-  * Updated to Ubuntu MATE 16.04.
+  * Updated to Ubuntu MATE 16.04 including the new Welcome which comes with Raspberry Pi specific features.
   * Updated BlueZ 5.37 with patches to support the Raspberry Pi 3 integrated Bluetooth.
+    * Ubuntu MATE 16.04 now supports the on-board Raspberry Pi 3 Bluetooth and Wifi.
   * Updated to Linux 4.1.19.
   * Updated to `raspberrypi-firmware` 1.20160315-1.
   * Updated to `omx-player` 0.3.7~git20160206~cb91001.